Malaysia to grab Asia IPO top spot with $2 billion IHH listing

 The group posted a profit of 394.117 million ringgit in 2011 versus 574.754 million in 2010 - a drop of 31 percent on higher staff costs.

-Bank of America-Merrill Lynch (BAC.N), CIMB (CIMB.KL) and Deutsche Bank (DBKGn.DE) are the lead global co-ordinators, with Credit Suisse MLPN.P, DBS (DBSM.SI), Goldman Sachs and Maybank acting as joint bookrunners in the IPO. ($1 = 1.2668 Singapore dollars) ($1 = 3.1615 Malaysian ringgit)

-Additional Reporting by Saeed Azhar in Singapore; Editing by Niluksi Koswanage and Alex Richardson
+CIMB (CIMB.KL), Deutsche Bank (DBKGn.DE) and Bank of America-Merrill Lynch (BAC.N) are the lead global co-ordinators, with Credit Suisse MLPN.P, DBS (DBSM.SI), Goldman Sachs (GS.N) and Maybank (MBBM.KL) acting as joint bookrunners in the IPO.
+(Additional Reporting by Anuradha Raghu in Kuala Lumpur and Saeed Azhar in Singapore; Editing by Alex Richardson)